 Coronavirus: Parents and Families

 We understand that parenting can be challenging at the best of times and the Covid-19 pandemic has placed unprecedented pressure on parents and families.
-Some nurseries, childminders and primary schools have now reopened, however you may still be juggling your work with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances Racing Welfare is here to support you 24 hours a day.
+As we enter the third lockdown since Covid-19 began to impact racing's workforce, primary and secondary schools will be closed to pupils until mid-february with the exception of vulnerable children and the children of key workers.
+You may be once again, faced with juggling your work with your childcare responsibilities or be worried about home schooling and the effects of self-isolation; whatever your circumstances Racing Welfare is here to support you 24 hours a day.
 We can provide you with practical information and guidance or even just a listening ear when things are getting tough.

 Continuing to work with children at home

-In the current climate you may be concerned about keeping your job, especially if you are no longer able to go into work as you have to care for your child.
-If you have to stay at home, make sure you talk to your employer about the government’s job retention scheme, which has now be extended.
+If you have to stay at home, make sure you talk to your employer about the government’s job retention scheme, which has now been extended.
 You can also now access the full range of the welfare system, and apply for these online rather than visiting a job centre.
 Remember that in racing, you are never alone; you can discuss any concerns about your employment situation with a member of our team 24/7 or contact NARS.

 - Why not share your love of horses and racing with your child?
 Explain what is involved in taking care of a racehorse or research the history of the Aintree Grand National or the Epsom Derby.